yamunasoftware/MySadhana/README.md

 MySadhana is very simple app to use, to allow for maximum productivity!
 Just create and account or log in with your code and begin working!
+This app is also cross-platform and can run on any operating system and any browser!

 ## Usage